Four Sided Triangle: Production details

 Four Sided Triangle was an early effort by Hammer Films.
 The laboratory set includes "a welter of retorts, alembics, rheostats and plain, old neon tubing".
 This chaotic, improvised laboratory setting has been contrasted with the sophisticated labs portrayed in the Universal Horror films of the 1930s.
 The film relies on a minimum of trick photography and special effects, which may have been compromised by its limited budget.

-Filming over two days of the five-week schedule took place at Lulworth Cove in August 1952 and was photographed by George Douglas for the magazine Picture Post (issue of 30 August).
+Filming over two days of the five-week schedule took place at Lulworth Cove in August 1952 and was photographed by George Douglas for Picture Post.

 Differences from the novel

 Four Sided Triangle features some differences from the original novel by William F. Temple.
 In the novel the duplicate, named Dorothy and nicknamed Dot, falls into a depression over being married to Bill while she is in love with Robin.
 She has a breakdown and has to go on holiday with Bill to recover.
 After they return Bill starts working on a power generator, which explodes, killing him.
 Lena tries to convince Robin to accept both her and Dot, but he refuses.
 A couple of weeks later Lena and Dot have an accident while diving in a river.
 One of them dies and the other is seriously injured.
 Dr Harvey and Robin are startled when they discover that the surviving woman cannot recall anything after the duplication and they suppose that she is repressing painful memories, so she may be Dot.
 Dr Harvey finds out about the marks on Dot's neck in Bill's notes and tells Robin, convincing him that the survivor is Lena.
 In an epilogue he reveals that he also discovered a note in which Bill recalled that during her holiday Dot had undergone plastic surgery to erase the marks, which means that there is no way of knowing whether the survivor is Lena or Dot.
 Dr Harvey destroys the note, enabling Robin and Lena, or Dot, to remain happy in the belief that the survivor is Lena.